storj/storj/docs/blueprints/deletion-performance.md

 1. Adapt protocol buffers definitions for delete operation.
        Satellite doesn't have to send order limits; it only has to send piece ID.
-1. Create a new endpoint to receive delete requests from the satellite.
+1. Adapt the delete endpoint to receive requests from the satellite.

 ### (2) Satellite: